Objectives of this article

 - It is a characteristic of sample.

-You’re assigned in a job where you have to know what percent of all households in a large city have a single woman as the head of the household.
-To calculate this percentage, you conduct a survey with 200 households and determine how many of these 200 are headed by a single woman.
+You’re assigned to a job where you have to know what percent of all households in a large city has a single woman as the head of the household.
+To calculate this percentage, you survey 200 households and determine how many of these 200 are headed by a single woman.

 3. In this example, what is the parameter?

 4. In this example, what is the statistic?

 A population is a complete or whole group you’re interested in studying.
 The aim here is to estimate what percent of all households in a large city has a single woman as the head of the household.
 The population is total households and the variable is whether a single woman runs the household.